lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda.md

 Lambda is an example of Function-as-a-Service.

-## Pricing
-- No upfront or monthly subscription costs for standard functions.
-- Pay per request
-- You're billed for the duration of the code execution.
-- Free tier of 1,000,000 requests and 400,000 GBs of compute per month.
-- Ideal for functions whose execution time is very low (under 100ms)

 ## Features

 - Intergrates with numerous AWS services, including S3, DynamoDB, EventBridge, SQS/SNS, Kinesis.